Valparaiso girl, 5, waits in cold for 2 hours after taking school bus home instead of getting daycare pickup

 "Her backpack and coat were sitting by the front door and I was screaming for her, her name, and she was like 'Mommy!
 Mommy!'" said Schweller.

-She said Raelynn had been alone outside the house for two hours in below freezing temperatures.
+She said Raelynne had been alone outside the house for two hours in below freezing temperatures.
 Thankfully, she found shelter in Schweller's boyfriend's work vehicle.

 "She was shivering.
 I had to take her to the hospital," Schweller said.